rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 #### Exploration 22

 We finally return to execute, and I've marked what we have already completed with an (X) in the following code.
-We completed the destination find and now move on to finally run the *live\_migration*.
-We set up some basic variables in the class migration option, including the source node, the destination node, and compute, which we got from scheduling.
+The destination find is complete, and now we move on to finally run the *live\_migration*.
+I set up some basic variables in the class migration option, including the source node, the destination node, and compute, which came from scheduling.
 Now, I pass this to the *compute\_rpc* service for the source by calling *self.compute\_rpcapi.live_migration*.
-This marks the end of the conductor *_execute* method as it sends its payload over to the source compute node to begin the real transfer work of the live migration.
+This marks the end of the conductor *_execute* method, which sends its payload over to the source compute node to begin the real transfer work of the live migration.
 Since this final workflow image is rather large, we'll take a look at it after the code.

 *nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_execute* ->
 {% highlight python %}